trondhindenes/flansible/README.md

 ```

 #### Other things:
-Celery requires a datastore, either Redis or RabbitMQ.
+Celery requires a running datastore, either Redis or RabbitMQ - flansible does not configure this, and expects Redis or RabbitMQ to already be running and accessible.

 #### Configuration
 The config.ini file should be pretty self-explanatory.
 It's probably a good idea to remove lines 5-10 in app.py, as that's only a debug definition which probably won't make sense to you.